 Each type of exercise affects blood sugar differently.

-Aerobic exercise -- running or a treadmill workout -- can lower your blood sugar immediately.
+Aerobic exercise -- running or a treadmill workout -- can lower your blood sugar right away.

 Weightlifting or working out hard for a long time may affect your blood sugar level many hours later.
 This can be a problem, especially if you're driving a car after your workout.
-It's one of the many reasons that you should check your blood sugar before driving.
-It's also a good idea to carry snacks such as fruit, crackers, juice, and soda in the car.
+It's one of the many reasons you should check your blood sugar before you get behind the wheel.
+It's also a good idea to carry snacks like fruit, crackers, juice, and soda.